EngiTom/EngiTom.github.io/_pages/about.md

 - CS + science
 - playing guitar and singing
 - listening to music (my top 5 fav artists: 李荣浩, 陈奕迅, Yorushika, Taylor Swift, and Feed Me Jack)
-- writing songs, 7zh on Spotify
+- writing songs, Tom Zhang on Spotify
 - making YT videos about my interests
 - solving fun problems (such as, "How similar are the jokes that my teachers make?") with AI
 - anime; *Link Click, Jujutsu Kaisen, Vinland Saga, Kokoro Connect, Magic Kaito, Detective Conan*, and *Nichijou*